 Jim Inmon – Parish Musician

-Nancy is in Monday -Wednesday in the morning, She will be glad to help with any financial questions you may have.
+Nancy is in Tuesday and Wednesday in the morning, She will be glad to help with any financial questions you may have.

 The vestry is the governing board of the church.
 Members typically are elected to serve three year terms.
 At monthly meetings the vestry reviews and takes action on accounting matters, the physical plant, and spiritual well-being of the parish.
 Working closely with the priest-in-charge, the vestry provides an energized core group who advocate tirelessly for the parish, the community, and beyond.